dhjsh88/fpga-fc-accelerator/README.md

 ![Block design](docs/images/block_design.png)

-Implementation details:
+## Implementation details:

 - I kept the PIO path and added a control register to select PIO or DMA at runtime.
 Register slot 10 at byte offset `0x28` contains the control fields.
 Bit 0 selects the loading path, and bit 1 selects the target BRAM.
 Keeping both paths allowed them to be measured on the same bitstream.
 The PIO path also provided a working reference during DMA integration.
 - AXI-Stream provides data and valid/ready handshaking but does not provide a memory address.
 The `axis_to_bram` module increments the BRAM write address for each accepted word.
 It resets the address counter when it accepts `TLAST`.
 The receiver keeps `tready` high because BRAM can accept one write per clock.
 No additional backpressure logic is required in this design.
-- The processor flushes both operand buffers with (`Xil_DCacheFlushRange`) after generating the inputs.
+- The processor flushes both operand buffers with `Xil_DCacheFlushRange` after generating the inputs.
 This occurs before DMA begins because DMA reads DDR rather than the Cortex-A9 data cache.

 ## DMA Transfer Length Issue

 The first DMA transfer did not complete.
 I added a timeout and polled the DMA status register.
 It remained at `0x00000000`.
 The channel was neither halted nor idle, and no DMA, slave, or decode error bit was set.
 I then checked the DMA configuration.
 The requested transfer was 16,384 bytes, but the default 14-bit buffer-length field could represent no more than 16,383 bytes.
 As a result, the programmed length was truncated to zero.

 I increased the buffer-length width from 14 to 23 bits and regenerated the design.
-The next transfer completed with SR = 0x1002, indicating Idle and IOC.
+The next transfer completed with `SR = 0x1002`, indicating Idle and IOC.
 The existing output check also passed.

 The debugging steps are documented in `docs/debugging_story.md`.

-## Limitaitions and Possible Extentions
+## Limitations and Possible Extensions

 The DMA extension changes the loading path but does not change the compute path.
 An independent rebuild of the baseline reported a WNS of −0.905 ns at 100 MHz.
 The single-cycle MAC path was the limiting path.
 The build used for the benchmark met timing with a WNS of +0.020 ns, but the remaining margin was only 20 ps.

 I did not modify the compute path in this project.
 Pipelining the MAC is one possible extension, although the added latency would also need to be verified.
 The timing reports are available in `results/timing_baseline.md`.

 Another possible extension is to stream operands directly to the MAC cores instead of staging them in BRAM.
 The existing DMA, cache-handling, and benchmark code could be reused for this change.

 ## Supporting Files